BU-NU-CLOUD-F19/Interoperable_Container_Runtime/README.md

 Release #2 (due by Week 7):

-* Implement two lifecycle functions over two container runtimes in interoperable framework
+* Emprical analysis/evaluation of the overhead in high-level runtimes (e.g., Docker) as opposed to using only runc.

 Release #3 (due by Week 9):

-* Implement and demo one more lifecycle functions over two or three (optional) container runtimes in interoperable framework
+* Implement and demo two lifecycle functions over two or three (optional) container runtimes in interoperable framework

 Release #4 (due by Week 11):